DW01/traktor-docs/engine/terrain.md

 ## Understanding Heightfield Terrain

 A **heightfield** is a 2D grid where each cell stores a single height value.
-Imagine looking at terrain from directly above—you see an X-Z plane, and for every (x, z) position, there's a height (y) value.
+Imagine looking at terrain from directly above.
+You see an X-Z plane, and for every (x, z) position, there's a height (y) value.
 This height determines how high the ground is at that location.

 **Resolution** determines detail.
 A 512x512 heightfield has 262,144 height samples.
 A 1024x1024 heightfield has over a million samples, providing finer detail but using more memory.
-The size in world units is separate—a 512x512 heightfield might span 1 kilometer, giving you roughly 2-meter resolution.
+The size in world units is separate.
+A 512x512 heightfield might span 1 kilometer, giving you roughly 2-meter resolution.

 **Height precision** is typically stored as 16-bit or 32-bit values.
 Higher precision allows for subtle elevation changes, while lower precision is sufficient for most terrain.

 The beauty of heightfields is their simplicity: **there can only be one height at any (x, z) position**.
-This means no overhangs, caves, or arches—but for outdoor landscapes (hills, mountains, valleys), it's perfect.
+This means no overhangs, caves, or arches.
+But for outdoor landscapes (hills, mountains, valleys), it's perfect.
 The restriction enables massive performance optimizations.

 ## Creating and Editing Terrain